← Back to Blog Lemon Law Information

 Arbitration with a third party or litigation may result in several remedies.
 Depending on your goals and the defect, you may be happy with one of these outcomes.

 • Replacement vehicle: The manufacturer may supply you with a new vehicle, and it will be similar to the one you already have, with equal value.
-It is guaranteed to be defect-free.
+It should be a comparable vehicle that is free of the defect.

 • Lemon law buyback: A lemon law buyback in California occurs when the manufacturer offers cash compensation for you to return the vehicle.
 You won’t usually receive the full purchase price back because you probably got some use out of the vehicle before the defect began, but you can expect the amount to be figured based on the inconveniences you’ve encountered.
 Other expenses may be included in the reimbursement, including sales tax and registration fees.
 You can use our lemon law buyback calculator to estimate the amount you could get back.